ABOUT CULLEN & RAJ

 Raj Kalsi was born and raised in Illinois.
 He is an ER doctor, and Raj continues to practice in Illinois and around the country.
 Most importantly, he is a father to three amazing kids, and he is a husband to his best friend and greatest advocate, Susan.
 His mission with Cullen was to start this podcast in order to share the experience of ER doctors on and off the clinical "court."
 Raj wants to push conversations and discussions inward and help people find out how we can be better people to one another and how we can be better to ourselves.
 His mission, along with Cullen, is to re-unite this divided country.
 Also, Raj is a board member of Sneaker Heartz, an amazing charitable organization that is near and dear to his heart.
 Sneakerheartz gets sneakers to children and adults that need them, all over the world, it's as simple as that.
 Visit them at www.sneakerheartz.com

-Cullen Kehoe was born half Irish and half Italian, so he naturally appreciates fine Italian wine and Irish whiskey (bourbon qualifies).
-He drinks responsibly and urges you to do the same!
-Having grown up in Houston, Tx, he learned to fish with his dad in both salt and fresh waters.
+Cullen Kehoe was born half Irish and half Italian, and having grown up in Houston, Tx, he learned to fish with his dad in both salt and fresh waters.
 He boasts that he has caught more redfish, trout and bass than anyone in his family.

 An Aggie (Texas A&M), he graduated in biomedical science, and after medical school in Fort Worth, moved to Chicago for internship and residency in emergency medicine.
 In Fort Worth he learned the health and pathologies of the human body from a first rate faculty, did multiple practicums, and played guitar - vocal gigs in various bars in Fort Worth, earning good tips and free beer.